Jakelanghel/MelodyGen-for-REAPER/README.md

             run_ui.lua

 3. Open REAPER and go to Actions → Show Action List → ReaScript → Load.
-Select main.lua from the melody_generator folder.
+Select melody_generator.lua from the melody_generator folder.

 4. Run the script from the Action List.
 A small ReaImGui window will appear allowing you to select a root note, choose a scale, and generate a melody.